Transvelo/docs/gitbook/bewear/setup/contact.md

 # About

-About Page of Bewear is built using **Visual Composer** with 4 rows.
-The **Visual Composer** Backend editor of the page look like this
+About Page of Bewear is built using **Aboutpage Template** with 4 rows.
+The Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/bewear/images/about-page-setting.png)